Thumb arthritis is more than just an occasional twinge; it's a condition that can impact…

 Returning to sport/exercise

-Studies have shown that men who are physically active have better outcomes following surgery than those who are sedentary.
+Studies have shown that men who are physically active have better outcomes following surgery for prostate cancer than those who are sedentary.
 That being said, it is important not to rush back into higher-intensity exercise without proper conditioning, coordination training, and permission from your provider.
 Going back to exercise too soon can lead to potential complications.
 If you have specific goals for returning to exercise, working with a pelvic health physical therapist can help you meet these goals safely!